besacier/AMMIcourse/STUDENTS-RETURN/Yoruba2/README.md

 ## Contributing

 If you will like to contribute to this project by recording more audio files, I have text files under `slit_text` folder where you can easily read short sentences.
 Upload the text files to the `lig-aikuma` android app and start recording.
 Currently at `yor_split_21` for this project.
-Make a pull requests afterwards.
+You can make a pull request and I will be happy to add you to the project.

 ## Original Author